Tindersticks: History

 In September 2006, the band played a one-off concert at London's Barbican Centre, performing their second album in full with a nine-member string section and two brass players, including former collaborator Terry Edwards on trumpet.

 Staples later acknowledged that this show, while being a happy triumph, was also "tinged with sadness of the knowledge that the six of us had made all the new music we were going to make together."
 However, it also rekindled his determination to make a new album.

 In 2007, a stripped-down line-up of three of the original band, Staples, Boulter and Fraser, spent time writing and recording in a newly equipped studio in Limousin, France.
 They were joined by Thomas Belhom on drums and Dan McKinna on bass, with Ian Caple engineering.
 The resulting album, The Hungry Saw, was released on Beggars Banquet in April 2008.
 Tindersticks played a number of other European dates during the summer festival season and also announced a winter 2008 European tour.

 In 2010, the eighth studio album Falling Down a Mountain was released on 4AD/Constellation Records with a changed band line-up, with Earl Harvin replacing Belhom on drums and David Kitt, a solo artist in his own right, joining the band on guitar and vocals.

 The group's ninth studio album The Something Rain was released in February 2012.
 The following tours in spring, summer (festival concerts) and autumn, showed the band now touring in their again reduced 5-member core line-up (Stuart Staples, David Boulter, Neil Fraser, Dan McKinna and Earl Harvin), supported at selected gigs by Terry Edwards on horns.

 In October 2013, after missing the band's 20th anniversary the years before, the band released their tenth studio album, the retrospective Across Six Leap Years, containing ten re-recorded songs from their back-catalog and from Stuart A. Staples solo album period.
 In the autumn of 2013 they toured several European capital cities in their Across Six Leap Years anniversary tour, supported by Terry Edwards on saxophone and horns and Gina Foster on backing vocals.

 In 2016 they released their eleventh studio album The Waiting Room, followed by an extensive tour in February to May 2016.

 Their 12th studio album, No Treasure But Hope, was released in later 2019 to positive reviews, with a tour planned for 2020.
 Ahead of these tour dates, the band released the four-song See My Girls EP along with a video for the title track.

 U.S. and European tour dates were cancelled due to the COVID-19 pandemic, which is why the core band focused on working on a new album during 2020.
-In January 2021, the band announced their thirteenth regular album Distractions, which was released on February 19 and charted at number 15 in the Offizielle Deutsche Charts' Album Top 100 in Germany.
+In January 2021, the band announced their thirteenth regular album Distractions, which was released on 19 February and charted at number 15 in the Offizielle Deutsche Charts' Album Top 100 in Germany.
+Their fourteenth album, Soft Tissue, was released on 10 September 2024.